AnkushRoy-code/SplitWave/JOURNAL.md

 And the built firmware is here: https://github.com/AnkushRoy-code/zmk-config-splitwave/actions/runs/15375124402

 That is it all!
 I am really happy I have made the effort in Journalling this whole journey.
 I hope I can execute the final building of the keyboard when the parts arrive!

 **Total Time Taken: 4hrs**

+*Total Time Till now: 37hrs*

+## 2nd June 2025 - Customising
+I should've waited before submitting... anyway I just remembered something.
+I DID NOT HAVE ANY COOL SILKSCREEN DRAWINGS!!
+So I hopped back in the kicad and fixed it.
+Included HC logos and personal name flexing on the board.
+Made a smol change to the top_case so that there is space to see the silkscreens :) also made things less messed up by adding a git ignore and adding the zmk-config as a submodule.
+Also I remembered that I didn't include the PCB-3D view (not that I think it was mandatory) but here it is:

+And now I (think I) can say that my SplitWave is done!

+### Yapping
+Fortunately it was a mini flood and water went down completety by today morning.
+Electricity came yesterday at 12:30 at night ig.

+**Total Time Taken: 2Hrs**